 - Online lenders have increased the demand for personal loans by making them available to more consumers and expediting the loan application and document management process.

-- You must qualify for a personal loan through standard underwriting practices which considers your income, credit score and other underwriting criteria which may vary by lender.
+- You must qualify for a personal loan through standard underwriting practices that consider your income, credit score, and other underwriting criteria which may vary by lender.

 - In most cases, personal loans do not require collateral, but those that do, usually come with lower rates and better terms.

 - You can qualify for a personal loan without perfect credit.

 What is a Personal Loan?

 To apply for a personal loan, you request a specific amount of money you will repay over a set term at a fixed interest rate.
 The lender underwrites the loan, performing a credit check, verifying your salary, and comparing income with your current debt levels.
 The loan term and interest rate will depend on the strength of these criteria when submitting your loan application.
 Once approved, you could receive funding the same day, but usually within 72 hours of approval if applying online.

 A personal loan provides cash for a variety of needs and usually does not come with restrictions on how the funds may be used.
 Unlike a home or auto loan, it is unnecessary to disclose how you plan to spend the money.
 In some cases, the lender will deduct loan fees from the proceeds, allowing you to finance any origination or loan closing costs.

 How Many Personal Loans Are There in the US Today?

 As of the second quarter of 2019, there were 38.4 million outstanding personal loans in the US.
 Balances rose to $305 billion from $273.3 billion in the prior year, a 12% increase in personal loan balances year-over-year.
 While personal loans account for a small percentage of overall lending, this category of lending is experiencing faster growth than all other lending categories, including mortgages, auto loans, and credit card loans.